Police Records Check

 - Any new individual through the course of a season must have a Police Records Check.
 It is understood that compliance sometimes is not as timely as desired as this is a drain on police resources.
 Individuals may fulfil their duties once they show they have made application.

 - Individuals will keep the Police Records Check in their own possession.
 It need be shown to their superior to confirm completion and if requested from time to time.
-Branch, Districts, Associations or Program managers will maintain a checklist to confirm they have seen a completed Police Records Check of those individuals within their
+Branch, Districts, Associations or Program managers will maintain a checklist to confirm they have seen a completed Police Records Check of those individuals within their branch

 - Individuals who may be charged by the police are required to self-report to their superior.